 “Well, here it is!” he said.
 He hopped onto the bed—a simple mattress on a platform of wooden slats—and patted the space next to him while looking up at Goda.

-Kanna stared at him.
+Kanna glared at him.
 “Is that a serious question?”

 “I kind of get the impression that you’ve never traveled much before.
 Isn’t the Outerland just beautiful?”
 He gave her knee a friendly smack.
 “The sunrise every morning tints the cliffs in such a wonderful purple hue.
 I could just sit there and bask in it for ages!”

-She cleared her throat and looked around the room.
-She noticed that Goda had wandered into a corner and had begun ignoring the both of them in favor of the contents of a small bookshelf.
-Kanna sighed.
+She cleared her throat and looked around the room for help.
+Goda had wandered into a corner and had begun ignoring the both of them in favor of the contents of a small bookshelf, so Kanna gave in with another sigh.

 “How…long have you been a slave, exactly?” she asked.
 Maybe the boy was still in some kind of denial that he had yet to wake up from, because his trauma might still have been fresh.